 The College of New Jersey's Office of Campus Police Services provides law enforcement and security services 24 hours a day, seven days a week.
 The community is encouraged to report all crimes, whether actual, attempted, or suspected, and all emergency situations to the Office of Campus Police Services by calling 609.771.2345.
 It is important to know that a formal police report or investigation is not needed in order for a crime to be included in the crime statistics provided in this report.
-Campus security authorities are surveyed monthly for their input during the course of the year.
-Campus security authorities are represented by, but not limited to, the following offices: Vice President for Administration; Provost/Vice President for Academic Affairs; Vice President for Human Resources; Vice President for Student Affairs; Residential Education and Housing; Disability Support Services; Student Health Services; Athletics; Alcohol and Other Drug Education Program; and Anti-Violence Initiatives.
+Campus Security Authorities are surveyed monthly for their input during the course of the year.
+Campus Security Authorities are represented by, but not limited to, the following offices: Vice President for Administration; Provost/ Vice President for Academic Affairs; Vice President for Human Resources; Vice President for Student Affairs; Residential Education and Housing; Disability Support Services; Student Health Services; Athletics; Alcohol and Other Drug Education Program; and Anti-Violence Initiatives.
 The data collected may be anonymously submitted; the Office of Campus Police Services does not collect victim information unless specifically authorized by the reporting person.
+Clients reporting to the Office of Anti-Violence Initiatives (a designated Campus Security Authority) are informed of procedures to report crimes on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics.
+Clients reporting to any other offices/entities providing mental health or pastoral counseling services are not informed of procedures to report crimes on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics, as those offices are not considered Campus Security Authorities.

 Outdoor emergency telephones are installed on campus.
 These telephones are clearly marked with blue lights and provide direct contact with the Office of Campus Police Services.
 Fire, police, or medical emergencies may be reported from any campus telephone.
-Students are encouraged to program

-609.771.2345 into the phone book in their cell phone so that they can easily contact the Office of Campus Police Services.
+Students are encouraged to program 609.771.2345 into the phone book in their cell phone so that they can easily contact the Office of Campus Police Services.
 Walking escorts are provided by security and police officers throughout the evening and early morning hours.